King Arthur: Knight’s Tale returns to a grimmer, darker kingdom next year

 Announced today, Neocore’s Knight’s Tale is gearing up with a Kickstarter campaign ahead of its planned launch early next year.
 Here’s a wee peek at their grim ‘n’ slimy medieval fantasy to set the mood.

 While not explicitly linked to my knowledge, this is Neocore’s first step back on Arthurian soil since their King Arthur strategy games from back in the day.
-According to Jim Rossignol’s (RPS in peace) Wot I Think: King Arthur, those games were a high fantasy, ye olde English twist on Total War’s blend of turn-based grand strategy and smaller, real-time tactics.
+According to Jim Rossignol’s (RPS in peace) King Arthur review, those games were a high fantasy, ye olde English twist on Total War’s blend of turn-based grand strategy and smaller, real-time tactics.
 Your man Art has become something rather rotten, twisted, and you can’t take a long death nap until you’ve dealt with his menacing forces across the Isle of Avalon.

 Knight’s Tale leans even further into historical fantasy, cranking up the grimdark by placing you in the traditionally malevolent boots of Arthurian antagonist Sir Mordred.
 The scope has also been zoomed in, eschewing most of the past games’ country-scale battlefields to focus entirely on intimate, grid-based battles between small groups of gnarly warriors and skullbeasts.